-Hiatus hernia is the term used to describe a condition where part of the stomach pushes up into the lower chest through a defect in the diaphragm.
-The diaphragm is the large flat muscle that separates the lungs from the tummy (abdomen), which helps us to breathe.
+Hiatus hernia is the term used to describe a condition where part of the stomach pushes up into the lower chest through a weakness in the diaphragm.
+The diaphragm is the large flat muscle that separates the lungs from the tummy (abdomen) and helps us to breathe.
 Not everyone with a hiatus hernia develops symptoms.
-However, if you have a hiatus hernia you more prone to reflux acid into your gullet (oesophagus), which can cause heartburn and other symptoms.
+However, if you have a hiatus hernia you are more prone to reflux acid into your gullet (oesophagus), which can cause heartburn and other symptoms.
 If symptoms do occur, treatment with acid-suppressing medication usually works well.

 Understanding the upper gut

 The gut (gastrointestinal tract) is the tube that starts at the mouth and ends at the back passage (anus).

 The upper gut includes the gullet (oesophagus), stomach and the first part of the small intestine (the duodenum).
 Food passes down the oesophagus into the stomach.
 The stomach makes acid which is not essential but helps to digest food.
 After being mixed in the stomach, food passes into the duodenum to be digested.

 The walls of the stomach contain muscle.
 At the junction of the stomach and the oesophagus there is a thickened area of muscle which is called a sphincter.
 The sphincter acts like a valve.
 When food comes down the oesophagus into the stomach, the sphincter relaxes.
 However, it closes at other times to stop food and acid in the stomach going back up (refluxing) into the oesophagus.

 The diaphragm is a large flat muscle that separates the lungs from the tummy (abdomen).
 It helps us to breathe.